multiplexcuriosus/monkey_robot_codebase/README.md

 a.
 Add new planning groups by clicking on "Add group".

-b. **Important:** For the "Kinematic Solver" choose the "kdl_kinematics_plugin"
+b. **Important:** For the "Kinematic Solver" choose the "kdl_kinematics_plugin".

 c.
+As "Group Default Planner" choose "RRT".

-In order to add components to the group you click on "Add Kin.
+d.
+Add components to the group by clicking on "Add Kin.
 Chain".
 First select the "Base Link" (in our case base_link) and press "Choose Selected.
 Second, select the "Tip Link" e.g L_Hand_Link and press "Choose Selected".

 With this knowledge you can create the planning groups according to the following picture: